Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

-### A deposited record not publicly accessible

-A successfully deposited record (not draft any more), I log off, search for the record, no result, version 0.3.6 - may be solved by now ..as we have the different states of a record defined now ...

-Just wanted to make sure this does not get lost - may be solved in 0.3.7.

 ### Record view should show the EOIs identity in the case of chemicals

 Front end consideration